tarwn/lessthandot-hugo/blogs/content/posts/2009-09-18-fun-project-in-silverlight.md

   - Web Design, Graphics and Styling

 ---
-So I&#8217;m finally writing a blog post.
-Not that I&#8217;m a lazy guy or anything, but I doubt anyone here wants to read about the stupid things my wife&#8217;s cats do or what I thought of the last block buster movie that came out.
-But I finally have a few things that I think raise to the bar of &#8216;worth showing other people&#8217;.
+So I'm finally writing a blog post.
+Not that I'm a lazy guy or anything, but I doubt anyone here wants to read about the stupid things my wife's cats do or what I thought of the last block buster movie that came out.
+But I finally have a few things that I think raise to the bar of &#8216;worth showing other people'.

-I&#8217;ve been lucky, in my current environment I have a pretty loose leash and I get to push different technologies that would otherwise be ignored.
-And for the last 2 years I&#8217;ve been following and pushing for traction on Silverlight.
+I've been lucky, in my current environment I have a pretty loose leash and I get to push different technologies that would otherwise be ignored.
+And for the last 2 years I've been following and pushing for traction on Silverlight.
 To put it bluntly, I love Silverlight.
-Oh sure, it&#8217;s got its fair share of faults.
+Oh sure, it's got its fair share of faults.
 But it is an amazing platform and keeps getting better.

 This post though, is just for fun.
 A few days ago, Denis started a discussion about [35 Examples of Masterful Lighting Effects in Web Design][1].
 One of the sites from the contained link is <http://www.rareview.com/>.
-I was rather impressed by their flash banner, so I figured I&#8217;d try to make something similar in Silverlight.
+I was rather impressed by their flash banner, so I figured I'd try to make something similar in Silverlight.

 After about 2 hours of work (a lunch and some free time), I came up this:

 [![][2]][3]

-It&#8217;s not nearly as refined as theirs, but it has all the same concepts.
+It's not nearly as refined as theirs, but it has all the same concepts.

 The imagery is actually pretty simple.
 I have three PNGs I created in photoshop.
 The color layer and two cloud layers.
 The color layer was made by putting bold colors in vertical stripes on an 800&#215;800 canvas, then applying a horizontal motion blur and cropping it down to a circle.